cloudwwh/Ansible-Playbooks/9-tags.README.md

 .
 We can use tags to skip execution of certain parts

 .
 We can specify which tags to run or not run via arguments to the ansible-playbook command

+Options to run

+ansible-playbook -i inv tags.yml -t software              --> Run only the task which has software tag

+ansible-playbook -i inv tags.yml --tags software          --> Run only the task which has software tag

+ansible-playbook -i inv tags.yml --tags software,files   --> Run only the task with software and files tag

+ansible-playbook -i inv tags.yml --skip-tags software     --> Skip tasks which has software tag